-- 6. Claimant lives with sister 1-the other claimant-and her parents.
-They provide all care and supervision.
-One of her older sisters, sister 2, who no longer lives in the home, provides respite care to Claimant and sister 1. - 7.
-Claimant, as noted above, does not use words, but can perform some communication by eye contact, sounds, and touch.
+- 7. Claimant, as noted above, does not use words, but can perform some communication by eye contact, sounds, and touch.
 Her family has learned to interpret much of Claimant's behavior.
 (Ex.
 6, p.
 7.) - 8.
 When Claimant was of school age, she participated in special education through her local school district.
 She has now "aged out" of school.
 At this time, there is no day program in place for her, so the majority of her time is spent at home and with her family. - 9.
 The 2015 IPP set a number of goals.
-One of them was that she would continue to live with her family.
+One goal was for Claimant's mother to continue to supervise Claimant during her waking hours.
 (Ex.
 6, p.
-12.)
+8.)
 Another was that she would continue to receive respite care.
 (Id., p.
 9.)
-As noted above, Claimant's respite care has been provided by sister 2, who is paid through a vendor of the Service Agency.
+Claimant's respite care has been provided by sister 2, who is paid through a vendor of the Service Agency.